 Indeed, it might seem that camping means spending most of the night cooking, talking, joking and drinking, before retiring briefly, and re-emerging to catch the sunrise.
 After which, it’s time to have breakfast, pack up, and leave – presumably for a good sleep at home.

 Happily, whether your aim is to frolic with friends or commune with nature, Hong Kong has places you can head to enjoy a night or two in the wild.

 Visit an outdoors shop, and you’ll discover a host of items for camping, several of which you might never have guessed existed.
 You could spend handsomely on these, so what promised to be an el cheapo evening could cost something akin to a night or two in a presidential suite.
 Happily, most items can be left in the shop, for now at least.
 Though there are essential pieces of kit:

-Tent – Pivotal, unless you’re heading somewhere you can rent a tent, or will sleep in the open.
+Tent – Crucial, unless you’re heading somewhere you can rent a tent, or will sleep in the open.
 Needs to balance being big enough for you and anyone who’ll share it, along with some bags, yet sufficiently small and portable that you’ll actually use it;

 Sleeping bag – Note that Hong Kong evenings can be surprisingly chill at times;